Where to Stay in Skopelos: Your Insider’s Guide 2023

 Glossa is a sleepy village situated in the northwest of the island.
 Even during the height of summer, you seldom see more than a handful of people pottering around its streets.

-The village sits at an altitude of 300 meters above Loutraki port.
+The village sits at an altitude of 300 meters above Loutraki Port.
 As such, you can enjoy incredible views and sunsets from up here.

 On a clear day, you will see all the way across the water to Skiathos town and the Pelion.
 For this reason, Glossa has often been affectionately nicknamed “the balcony of the Aegean”.